EVOLVED-5G/CAPIF_API_Services/README.md

 ## Using PostMan
-For more information on how to test the APIs with POSTMAN, follow this [link]()
+For more information on how to test the APIs with POSTMAN, follow this [Document](docs/testing_with_postman/EVOLVED-5G%20--%20using%20CCF%20from%20Postman_13.1.2022.pdf).
+Also you have here the [POSTMAN Collection](docs/testing_with_postman/CAPIF_export_APIs.postman_collection.json)

 # Important urls: